Ricardosgeral/relier/README.md

 #### Is this for me ?
-You just need to have some DIY skills, for scrapping some materials, figuring out how to assemble some things together and figuring out how some components work.
+You just need to have some DIY skills, for scrapping some materials, figuring out how to assemble some things together, and figuring out how some components work.
 The instructions given here should also be taken more like guidelines based on what I could do with the materials I had.
-If you do not have the exact same sensors/components, they'll surely work a little different, but as they should do the same things, there will be similarities too.
+If you do not have the exact same hardware (sensors, ADC, level shifter...), they'll surely work a little different, but as they should do the same things, there will be similarities too.

 Feel free to contact me if you manage to get it working with different components,